Franz Jägerstätter: Early life and education

 Jägerstätter's mother was an unmarried chambermaid named Rosalia Huber who lived in Sankt Radegund, Upper Austria, a small village between Salzburg and Braunau am Inn where nearly everyone was Catholic.
 His father was Franz Bachmeier from Tarsdorf, the unmarried son of a farmer.
 He was born on 20 May 1907 in Huber's parents' home, and baptised in the parish church the next day under the name of St Francis Caracciolo.

 As his parents could not afford a marriage, Franz was first cared for by his grandmother, Elisabeth Huber, who had a reputation as an exceptionally devout woman.
 His biological father was killed in World War I in 1915, when Franz was seven or eight years old.
 In 1917, his mother married Heinrich Jägerstätter.
 As the marriage didn't result in children of Jägerstätter's own, he adopted his wife's son and gave over the farm to him after Franz married in 1936.

-As a boy, Franz was a better than average student and an avid reader, apparently leaving school after his 14th birthday, as permitted by law.
+As a boy, Franz was a higher-than-average student and an avid reader, apparently leaving school after his 14th birthday, as permitted by law.
 His fellow villagers remembered the Franz of early manhood fondly as "a jolly, robust, fun-loving, hot-blooded, 'he-man' type", intelligent and "bull-headed", who tended to be "ahead of the crowd" in his interests and to wish to be the first to try something new; he was the first in his village to own a motorcycle.
 While he regularly went to Mass, there was little to foreshadow the devotion he was known for in later years, and he once embarrassed the pastor of the village by asking him about the possibility that the Virgin Mary had other children after Jesus.
-In 1922, he participated in the local Passion play, acting as one of the soldiers who cast lots for the seamless robe of Christ.
+In 1922, he participated in the local Passion play, acting as one of the soldiers who cast lots for the seamless robe of Jesus.

 The young Franz was also remembered as a good fighter.
 On one occasion, he spent several days in jail as a consequence of a fight with members of the Heimwehr provoked by the attention paid by members of the group to local girls.
 In August 1933, an illegitimate daughter, Hildegard, was born to Jägerstätter and a local farm maidservant, Theresia Auer.
 Although some friends expressed doubts about Jägerstätter's paternity of the girl, he voluntarily paid money for her support and visited her often.
 Perhaps due to circumstances related to the girl's conception, Jägerstätter apparently underwent an "exile" around this time during which he was obliged to leave Sankt Radegund for several years, working in the iron mines of Eisenerz.
 In the social democratic working class environment he first experienced a crisis of meaning, but returned to his homeland as a deeply pious person.